MariuszAndziak/simple_stemmer/README.md

 A simple stemmer based on Porter stemmer for polish langage.

-This file is a modification of _plstemmer_ library.
+This file is a modification of _pl_stemmer_ library.

 **[Go to pl_stemmer](https://github.com/Tutanchamon/pl_stemmer/tree/master)**